Strong login security with WP Cerber

 Limiting login attempts to mitigate brute-force attacks

-The default and recommended settings for limiting login attempts are shown as selection #1 on the screenshot.
-These settings are set when you activated WP Cerber.
+The default and recommended settings for limiting login attempts are highlighted as #1 on the screenshot.
+These settings were set when you activated WP Cerber.
 If you have many customers on the website, for instance, you run a WooCommerce store, it makes sense to increase the limit on login attempts.

 Processing wp-login.php authentication requests

 See selection #2.
 By default, WordPress uses wp-login.php as the website login page that processes all user logins as well as provides the registration form and the password reset form.
-If you have configured the Custom login URL, it’s recommended to disable wp-login.php.
+If you have configured the Custom login URL, it is recommended to disable wp-login.php.
 You have two options.
 You can completely block access to wp-login.php and make the file inaccessible for anyone, or you can disable user authentication through wp-login.php without blocking access to the file.
-You can choose any of them – both stop user authentication via wp-login.php.
+You can choose any of the options.
+Both prevent user authentication via wp-login.php.

 When the first option is enabled, WP Cerber renders and returns the “404 Page Not Found” error page like there is no such file on the website.
 Thus, bad actors have nothing to attack.

 When the second option is enabled, WP Cerber prevents any user authentication even with correct usernames and passwords.
-Meaning nobody is able to log in using wp-login.php.
+This means nobody is able to log in using wp-login.php.
 After an attempt to log in via wp-login.php, WP Cerber shows the default incorrect password error message mimicking the standard WordPress authentication process.
 Using this approach helps WP Cerber to detect slow brute-force attacks by using wp-login.php as a detection honeypot.
-In the WP Cerber logs, all attempts to log in via wp-login.php are logged as shown on the screenshot below.
+All attempts to log in via wp-login.php are logged to the WP Cerber activity log, as shown on the screenshot below.

-Stop bad actors from discovering valid usernames and emails
+Prevent bad actors from discovering real usernames and customers’ emails

-By default, WordPress login and password reset error messages are quite verbose and help hackers distinct valid and non-existing usernames and emails and so to detect valid ones for mounting brute-force or social engineering attacks.
+The default login and password reset error messages generated by WordPress are quite verbose and help hackers detect real usernames and emails to use them for mounting brute-force or social engineering attacks.

 Disable the default login error message